paulo-fernando-silva/vscOctaveDebugger/readme.md

 ![Demo](images/OctaveDebugger.gif)

-This extension does not support drilling down into arrays.
-As of now it displays the value of arrays as a string.
 If you want to edit the value of an array element you can double click on it, and type the assignment as you would if you were writing code.
 That expression will be evaluated and if successful the variable will be updated with the new value.
 Improved support for array types is on the TODO list, and it's the next thing I plan to work on.